Lumi007/Circle-346-Phonie/README.md

 * Make the tables sortable by (at least) the column holding the numbers.
 Indicate what columns are sortable (e.g with an icon or by adding the <> charectars in the column header e.t.c).
 When the user clicks on a sortable column header, sort the records in the table by that column (e.g switch the current sort order such that if the column was already sorted ASC, sort in DESC)

+CIRCLE 346 PHONIE APP PROJECT

+Build an HTML Contact form for users to submit inputs to be saved to a contact list

+1i.
+Input Fields with Label
+Full Name, (Required with Placeholder(Surname first) (ID: f_name) Email (Required, type specified for validation, placeholder)(ID: email) Phone Number (Required, Use HTML datalist attribute to create suggestions) (Must have a unique ID:#p_number) 1ii.
+Inline Image tag which would hold logos of the different mobile networks (Must also have a unique ID: #m_logo)

+1iii.
+Drop down list (Track: FrontEnd, BackEnd, Cloud Engineering) (iD: l_track) 1iv.
+Submit Button (ID: Submit)

+Write CSS Stylesheet.

+2i.
+Form content must be centralized.
+2ii.
+Use a Google font ( Roboto, Montserrat)
+2iii.
+Style Input fields to have margin and padding.
+2iv.
+Make Submit button the same length as the input field 2v.
+Style placeholder for network image( Inline with Phone number input field and should be the same height) 2vi.
+Make Form responsive for different screen sizes.

+Write Javascript.

+3i.
+Write a Javascript function to check the Phone number using Regex (this should happen once the user starts typing.)
+3ii.
+Write a Javascript Function to change Mobile Network Logos based on the return from Regex validated value.
+3iii.
+Write a javascript function for validating form inputs on click of the submit button, and display contact details.

+CLICK ON LINK TO JOIN REPL.IT TEAM.
+AN EMAIL INVITE HAS ALSO BEEN SENT Join Repl.it Team